voicesauce/opensauce-python/README.md

     * [Mac OS X specific instructions](MAC-OS-X.md)
     * [Linux specific instructions](LINUX.md)

+    Technical note: If you setup your machine and opensauce-python to run Snack from Python, there may be an error message `cannot open /dev/mixer` on the console if you don't have a `/dev/mixer`.
+You don't *need* a mixer for opensauce-python, so it is okay to ignore that message.

 2. Install Git, if you don't have it on your machine.
 See the official Git website for [recommendations on how to install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).